-First, several sources require a certifier to remain independent from requesting entities when issuing a certificate (e.g. legislation, codes of conduct, charters and case law).1808 Moreover, the obligation to remain independent is often considered essential for other professionals such as architects that also have a public role in addition to their private contract.1809 There is no reason why this should be different for certifiers.
-Second,
+First, several sources require a certifier to remain independent from requesting entities when issuing a certificate (e.g. legislation, codes of conduct, charters and case law).
+Moreover, the obligation to remain independent is often considered essential for other professionals such as architects that also have a public role in addition to their private contract.
+There is no reason why this should be different for certifiers.
+Second, inspiration can be sought in case law from other jurisdictions to qualify the issuance of a certificate in an independent way as an essential obligation for certifiers.
+Especially case law dealing with the liability of CRAs in the US reveals that their independence and the proper management of conflicts of interest is often considered essential.
+Third, some scholars argue that the role and position of certifiers as intermediaries urges them to display the necessary independence vis-a-vis requesting entities (cf. the idea of reputational capital).

-1806 E. DIRIX, "Exoneratiebedingen", Tijdschrift voor Privaatrecht 1988, 1191.
+1803 E. DIRIX, "Exoneratiebedingen", Tijdschrift voor Privaatrecht 1988, 1191.